keboola/connection-docs/transformations/snowflake/index.md

 `Clone Table` is useful when

  - your table is very large and the *Copy Table* load type is slow.
- - you need more complex input mapping filters (e.g. filtering using a range).
+ - you need more complex input mapping filters (e.g., filtering using a range).

 #### Performance